A Hero of Our Time: Quotations

-Stage adaptation
+Screen and stage adaptations

+In 1966, the anthology series The Wednesday Play adapted the novel for television, in which Alan Bates starred as Grigory.
+It aired on September 28, 1966.

 In 2011 Alex Mcsweeney adapted the novel into an English-language playscript.
 Previewed at the International Youth Arts Festival in Kingston upon Thames, Surrey, UK in July, it subsequently premiered in August of the same year at Zoo Venues in the Edinburgh Fringe Festival.
 Critics received it positively, generally giving 4- and 5-star reviews.

 In 2014, German stage director Kateryna Sokolova adapted the novel focusing on its longest novella, Princess Mary.
 The play, directed by Kateryna Sokolova, premiered at the Schauspielhaus Zürich on 28 May.
 The production received universal acclaim, especially praising it for not having lost "neither the linguistic finesse nor the social paralysis of Lermontov’s Zeitgeist", both of which constitute the novel's Byronic character.

 On July 22, 2015, The Bolshoi Theatre in Moscow premiered a ballet adaptation of Hero of Our Time.
 The ballet was choreographed by San Francisco Ballet's Choreographer in Residence, Yuri Possokhov, and directed by Kirill Serebrennikov - who is also the author of the libretto.
 The score was commissioned purposefully for this production and composed by Ilya Demutsky.
 This production focuses on three novellas from Lermontov's novel - Bela, Taman, and Princess Mary.